 Wireless Microphone Use

-All classrooms over 50 seats are equipped with either a wired lavalier or wireless lapel microphone.
+All classrooms over 50 seats are equipped with either a wired lavalier or wireless lapel microphone, as shown below.

 We suggest that you use the wireless microphone, as the sound quality is better.
 If the light on the top of the unit is a constant red, this means the battery is dead and needs to be changed.